marixel/jina-vault2/collagen.md

 - part of [[extracellular matrix]] (outside of cell)
 - only found outside of cell
 - makes up ~50% of protein in human body

+- Collagen :: Protein for skin and connective tissues.

+- Coupled Reactions :: Energy from one reaction fuels another.